Einhorn still likes Apple, thinks MLM overvalued

-NEW YORK (Reuters) - Hedge fund manager David Einhorn, whose investment picks are closely watched, raced through a list of the companies he likes and has concerns about including Apple Inc and Martin Marietta Materials .
+NEW YORK, May 16 (Reuters) - Hedge fund manager David Einhorn, whose investment picks are closely watched, raced through a list of the companies he likes and has concerns about including Apple Inc and Martin Marietta Materials.

 Einhorn, who runs Greenlight Capital, said that Apple is still penetrating markets and noted that once a customer has one Apple product they are sure to want another.

-He also said that Martin Marietta Materials has benefited from a one-time stimulus and is overvalued.
+He also said that Martin Marietta Materials has benefited form a one-time stimulus and is overvalued.